Scheduled monument: The process for designating a scheduled monument

 Scheduling offers protection because it makes it illegal to undertake a great range of 'works' within a designated area, without first obtaining 'scheduled monument consent'.
 However, it does not affect the owner's freehold title or other legal interests in the land, nor does it give the general public any new rights of public access.
 The process of scheduling does not automatically imply that the monument is being poorly managed or that it is under threat, nor does it impose a legal obligation to undertake any additional management of the monument.

-In England and Wales the authority for designating, re-designating and de-designating a scheduled monument lies with the Secretary of State for the Department for Culture, Media and Sport (DCMS).
-The Secretary of State keeps the list, or schedule, of these sites.
+In England, authority for designating, re-designating, and de-designating a scheduled monument lies with the Secretary of State for the Department for Culture, Media and Sport (DCMS).
+The Secretary of State maintains the list, or schedule, of these sites.
+The designation process was devolved to Scotland and Wales in 1999, and authority there lies with the Scottish Ministers and the Welsh Ministers respectively.

-The designation process was first devolved to Scotland and Wales in the 1970s and is now operated there by the Scottish Government and the Welsh Government respectively.
-The government bodies with responsibility for archaeology and the historic environment in Britain are: Historic England in England, Cadw in Wales, and Historic Environment Scotland in Scotland.
-The processes for application and monitoring scheduled monuments is administered in England by Historic England; in Wales by Cadw on behalf of the Senedd (Welsh Parliament); and in Scotland by Historic Environment Scotland on behalf of the Scottish Ministers.
+The government bodies with responsibility for archaeology and the historic environment in Great Britain are: in England, Historic England, in Wales, Cadw, and in Scotland, Historic Environment Scotland.
+The application processes for scheduled monuments are administered by, and existing scheduled monuments monitored by, these bodies.

-In Northern Ireland, the term "Scheduled Historic Monument" is used.
-These sites protected under Article 3 of the Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995.
-The schedule contains over 1,900 sites, and is maintained by the Department for Communities.
+Northern Ireland’s list of scheduled monuments - so designated under article 3 of the Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995 - contains over 1,900 sites, and is maintained by the Department for Communities.